 Challenging Eminent Domain

 The government must provide landowners with the opportunity to receive fair notice (enough time to consider the offer and obtain legal advice) as well as the opportunity for a fair hearing.
-As noted above, the landowner may challenge eminent domain by initiating a formal condemnation action if he or she is unable to reach an agreement with the government.
+As noted above, the landowner may challenge eminent domain by initiating a formal condemnation action if they are unable to reach an agreement with the government.

 The condemnation process varies by state, but typically allows both sides to present their case and to present evidence.
-Appeals may take several years, but seldom result in a stay of the taking (in other words, the land may be taken by the government while the appeal is still ongoing).
+Appeals may take several years, but seldom result in a stay of the taking (put bluntly, the land may be taken by the government while the appeal is still ongoing).

 Landowners who win their appeal usually do not get to retain their land, but may be compensated financially.
-If the condemnation process finds that the taking of the property is not in the public's best interest and therefore invalid, the court may order an injunction to halt the taking.
+If the condemnation process finds that the taking of the property is not in the public's best interest and therefore invalid, the court may halt the taking of the property through what's known as an injunction.

 Related Practice Areas